Sewanee Tigers football: History

-Yea, Sewanee's Right!
+"Yea, Sewanee's Right!"

-"Yea, Sewanee's Right!" is the surviving last line of an old football cheer: "Rip `em up!
-Tear `em up!
-Leave `em in the lurch.
-Down with the heathen.
-Up with the Church.–Yea, Sewanee's Right!"
-The heathen may have been the Methodists of Vanderbilt which would date the cheer in the 1890s; the cheer was sometimes also used against Hampden-Sydney.
-Now used as an alternative motto and often shouted at the end of the Alma Mater.
+"Yea, Sewanee's Right!" is the surviving last line of an old football cheer:

+The "heathen" may have been the Methodists of Vanderbilt, which would date the cheer in the 1890s; the cheer was sometimes also used against Hampden-Sydney.
+It is now used as an alternative motto and often shouted at the end of the Alma Mater.
 When used with the Alma Mater it is preceded by the transitional formula of an extended pause followed by "Yea, Sewanee's Right!"